wunderwuzzi23/blog/content/posts/2024/github-copilot-chat-prompt-injection-data-exfiltration.md

 ### Severity - CIA

 This vulnerability allowed an adversary to generate arbitrary output, leading to data exfiltration.
-Both **confidentiality** and **integrity** of GitHub Copilot output cannot be guaranteed by Microsoft due to prompt injection (integrity) combined with the rendering of images (confidentiality).
+Both **confidentiality** and **integrity** of GitHub Copilot output cannot be guaranteed by Microsoft due to prompt injection (and also possible jailbreaks) which can lead to integrity issues (highlighted by a note to users that says `I'm powered by AI, so surprises and mistakes are possible`), combined with the rendering of images that can lead to confidentiality issues.

 Such attacks also can have **availability** impact, but I wasn't able generate instructions that prevent it from analyzing a document (didn't try much though).